tiyd-rails-2016-01/tiyd-rails-2016-01.github.io/before/mac_specs.md

 Your MacBook MUST be running OS X Yosemite or El Capitan.
 Both are free upgrades from the App Store.

+Do not go with the new, skinny 12" MacBooks.
+Their processor will be too sluggish in a year or two.

 There is no commercial software required for the class.